wh-alice/mig_visualstudio/vs/test/how-to--specify-test-agents-to-use-in-load-test-scenarios.md

 ---
-title: "How to: Specify Test Agents to Use in Load Test Scenarios" ms.custom: "" ms.date: "10/03/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "How to: Specify Test Agents to Use in Load Test Scenarios | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14"
 ms.reviewer: ""
 ms.suite: ""